atata-framework/atata.io/examples/index.md

 * [Switch Between Browser Windows](/examples/switch-between-browser-windows/)
   <br>How to switch to newly opened browser window.
 * [Finding Hidden Element](/examples/finding-hidden-element/)
-  <br>How to find hidden element on page object or popup.
+  <br>How to find hidden control/element on a page.
 {:.link-item-list}

 ## Bootstrap